-When the lesson is about to end and teacher announces the homework requirements, they might think that a three or four session stuck behind more books and writing after school has finished is going to further their education, but piling on the homework will not help children advance in school, in fact it could well have the reverse effect entirely.
+When the lesson is about to end and the teacher announces homework requirements, they might think that a three or four session stuck behind more books and writing after school has finished is going to further their education.
+But piling on the homework will not help children advance in school, in fact, it could well have the reverse effect entirely.

 A study by a group of Australian researchers found the average scores of relating to students’ academic performances against the amount of homework dished out at the end of the school day, showed clearly that when more time was spent on homework students were getting lower scores.
 The research clearly suggested that placing too much homework can cause lower grades and even lead pupils to begin suffering from depression.

 Can homework cause depression?
 Yes, if a pupil is inundated with too much homework their life balance is thrown out of all proportion.
-All children and adults too should adopt an 8-8-8 circadian rhythm to life where eight hours work, eight hours play and eight hours rest (sleep) plays an important factor to how we all roll.
+All children and adults too should adopt an 8-8-8 circadian rhythm to life where eight hours work, eight hours play and eight hours rest (sleep) plays an important factor in how we all roll.